UP2021407/AI-EMS/dataModel/README.md

 ## Natural Library

-The natural library is a JavaScript library for performing natural language processing tasks.
+The natural library is a JavaScript library for performing NLP (Natural Language Processing) tasks.
 It provides functions for things like tokenization, stemming, and part-of-speech tagging, which can be useful for tasks like sentiment analysis, topic modeling, and other common NLP tasks.
 This library is built on top of the NLP.js library and is designed to be simple and easy to use.

 I am using it in this programme because: